auraphp/Aura.Di/docs/config.md

 ```

 If you have a package which combines a number of disparate components that
-each provide a ContainerConfig you could bundle them together using the
+each provide a `ContainerConfig` you could bundle them together using the
-ConfigCollection class.
-This class takes an array of ContainerConfigs or
+`ConfigCollection` class.
+This class takes an array of `ContainerConfig`s or
-ContainerConfig class names and implements ContainerConfigInterface itself.
+`ContainerConfig` class names and implements `ContainerConfigInterface` itself.
 ```php

 namespace My\App;